-- · during the past three years the director has been an employee, or an immediate family member has been an executive officer, of the Company; - the director or an immediate family member received, during any twelve month period within the past three years, more than \$120,000 in direct compensation from the Company, excluding director and committee fees, pension payments and certain forms of deferred compensation;

-- the director is a current partner or employee or an immediate family member is a current partner of a firm that is the Company's internal or external auditor, an immediate family member is a current employee of such a firm and personally works on the Company's audit, or, within the last three years, the director or an immediate family member was a partner or employee of such a firm and personally worked on the Company's audit within that time; - the director or an immediate family member has at any time during the past three years been employed as an executive officer of another company where any of the Company's present executive officers at the same time serves or served on that company's compensation committee; or - the director is a current employee, or an immediate family member is a current executive officer, of a company that has made payments to, or received payments from, the Company for property or services in an amount which, in any of the last three years, exceeded the greater of \$1 million, or 2% of the other company's consolidated gross revenues.
+- · during the past three years the director has been an employee, or an immediate family member has been an executive officer, of the Company; - the director or an immediate family member received, during any twelve month period within the past three years, more than \$120,000 in direct compensation from the Company, excluding director and committee fees, pension payments and certain forms of deferred compensation; - the director is a current partner or employee or an immediate family member is a current partner of a firm that is the Company's internal or external auditor, an immediate family member is a current employee of such a firm and personally works on the Company's audit, or, within the last three years, the director or an immediate family member was a partner or employee of such a firm and personally worked on the Company's audit within that time; - the director or an immediate family member has at any time during the past three years been employed as an executive officer of another company where any of the Company's present executive officers at the same time serves or served on that company's compensation committee; or - the director is a current employee, or an immediate family member is a current executive officer, of a company that has made payments to, or received payments from, the Company for property or services in an amount which, in any of the last three years, exceeded the greater of \$1 million, or 2% of the other company's consolidated gross revenues.

-In considering Dr. Frenkel's independence, the Board noted that in December 2009 Dr. Frenkel was appointed Chairman of JPMorgan Chase International, a unit of JPMorgan Chase & Co., where he will concentrate on international strategy and global economic issues.
+In considering Dr. Frenkel's independence, the Board noted that Dr. Frenkel serves as Chairman of JPMorgan Chase International, a unit of JPMorgan Chase & Co., where he concentrates on international strategy and global economic issues.
 From time to time, for many years, the Company has had commercial banking and investment banking relationships with JPMorgan Chase & Co.
 Dr. Frenkel has not had, and is not expected to have, any role in any current or potential future relationships between the Company and JPMorgan Chase & Co., or any material direct or indirect interest therein.

-In considering Mr. Harris's independence, the Board noted that Mr. Harris is an executive officer and majority shareholder of Tanenbaum-Harber Co.
-Inc. and certain related companies (collectively, "Tanenbaum-Harber"), insurance brokerage firms which provide services to insurance company subsidiaries of CNA.
-Mr. Harris has informed the Company that the payments received by Tanenbaum-Harber from CNA and its subsidiaries during each of the last three years were less than the greater of \$1 million or 2% of the consolidated gross revenues of Tanenbaum-Harber for such years.
+In considering Mr. Harris's independence, the Board noted that Mr. Harris is an executive officer of Alliant, an insurance brokerage firm which provides services to Diamond Offshore and insurance company subsidiaries of CNA.
+Mr. Harris has informed the Company that the payments received by Alliant from Diamond Offshore and CNA and its subsidiaries during each of the last three years were less than the greater of \$1 million or 2% of the consolidated gross revenues of Alliant for such years.